EkriirkE/WAMerge/README.md

   `python WAMerge.py`

 This will copy users, groups, call history, chat [messages, links, media/albums, locations, mentions, replies, reactions]
-You may end up with just a msgstore.db without the 2 shm/wal files, and that is OK!
-When you copy it back to your phone make sure to delete them from the phone before copying the new db.
-If you still have shm/wal files, be sure to copy them as well.
+By default you will get a new file `msgstore.db.merged` without the 2 shm/wal files!
+When you copy it back to your phone make sure to delete the msgstore.db* files from the phone before copying the new db, and renaming it back to `msgstore.db`.

 What I haven't bothered with are chat polls, commerce/payment related stuff.
 I will work on those later as they were not important to me at this time.